 It was fun event (well not as fun as the one in Serpentine falls as the new Korean students were less hospitable and rather ignorant), and it was also the last time I was able to have some kind of long chat with Denise (which was punctuated by conversation with other students).
 I remember back then Woo Jae did bring his camera and record the event.
 He even record Denise giving her farewell speech.
 I wish if I managed secure the copy of the recordings….

 If I’m not mistaken it was on early November 1997 where Denise, as well as most of Swiss German students concluded their study.
 I obviously felt a bit emotional about it.
 Not wanting to miss opportunity, I asked to have photo taken together with her (and Maria) in the fountain in the middle of courtyard.

 The last photo I took with Denise and Maria, taken at fountain in St. Mark’s.
 Coincidentally, Denise used to sit on the same spot and wear same clothes when I first saw her in September 1997.

 That was the last time I see Denise.
-Although, she disappeared from the campus, I was still crazy about her and it took me several years since then to get over her.
+Although, she physically disappear from campus and my life, I was still obsessed about her and it took me several years since then to get over her.

 I tried to forget her by eating much, and so much that by the time my study ended later, I gained 30kg of weight in a space of just one month!
-The story was, one day I watched the news which said that Australian ladies were likely to get attracted with fat male.
+One factor that motivated me to overeat was the news which said that Australian ladies were likely to get attracted with overweight male.
 I was wondering, that sounds like a good idea: eating great foods, gaining weight, and getting some girls!
-That turned out to be inaccurate anyway.
+That turned out to be false anyway.

 On the other hand, on brighter side, Danny* and Erick* also began to move out from Shiraj house.
 No longer that I get bothered by those toxic persons, who tries to made me felt guilty for nothing.
 So I became Shiraj’s sole tenant.
 So much that I felt like I was their eldest son.